Niceanyh/LonglyCode/Comp219.md

 #### Represent instances as fixed-length feature vectors
 &#8195;Representing instances using feature vectors(use a fixed-length vector to represent features of each instance)
 &#8195;Another view of the feature-vector representation: a single database table

-### Lecture 3  Requirements engineering
+### Lecture 3  Learning Basics
-#### Software Specification
+#### Data collection
-&#8195;Definition: the process of establishing what services are required and the constraints on the system’s operation and development.
+&#8195;we often assume that training instances are independent and identically distributed
+#### Three canonical learning problems
+&#8195;Regression -supervised
+&#8195;Classification -supervised
+&#8195;Unsupervised Learning  -Clustering -dimensionality reduction

 <h2 id="2">Week2</h2>